deepak-shanmugam/InEx-app/README.md

 # Next major release
 > What features will be included in next major release?

-- user will be able to delete single records in the current session of unsaved records using 'session id'
+- The software development of this project is discontinued due to poor implementation and lack of knowledge when started.
+There won't be next release.
+Please check out my new app 'InEx-plus'.

 # Future work
-> What can you expect in the future?

-- Modification of saved records
-- Sorting of records
-- Filter reords
-- Many more (Suggestions are welcome)
+> project discontinued.

 # Disclaimer
 > About this project

 This is my first complete c project.
 This program is tested in terms of functionality.
-However, It might have some minor issues (if any) and limitations in overall functionality.
-However, More features will be added in the upcoming days.
-It will be developed as an advanced CLI based Income and Expense management app in future.
+It might have some minor issues (if any) and having limitations in overall functionality.
+Due to poor implementation and lack of knowledge when started this project, I am unable to maintain this app and so discontinued.
+But It will work as mentioned in the #help section (Like a school/College first year simple project created using C)

-Feedback and Corrections are welcome. you can also report bugs in your convenient way.
+I am just keeping this repository as an example for bad Implementation of a project in C program.
+Just because a program works doesn't mean that it is a good program due to several reasons.
+If you look into this project, you can find all those reasons.
+Have a nice day.

 > Email: deepdeepdeepak@outlook.com